urbit/docs/arvo/eyre/scry.md

 ## `/x/cors/requests`

 An `x` scry with a `path` of `/cors/requests` will return the `set` of pending origin requests.
-These are origins that were in an `Origin: ...` http header but weren't in the existing approved or rejected sets.
+These are origins that were in an `Origin: ...` HTTP header but weren't in the existing approved or rejected sets.
 The type returned is a `(set origin:eyre)`.

 Example: